Safeguarding and Child Protection

 The viewpoints and voice of pupils is of paramount importance to our school and we will always listen to their wishes, thoughts and feelings, as well as identifying and supporting their needs.
 We will work alongside pupils to develop trusting, consistent and professional relationships.

-We strive to keep the building as secure as possible for pupils and staff.
-After 9.00am the only access into school is via the main entrance, which is controlled by secure access.
+We strive to keep the site secure for pupils and staff.
+After 8.40am the only access into school is via the main entrance, which is controlled by secure access.
+C.C.T.V. is in operation to further enhance site security.

 As we are responsible for the safety of children, we cannot allow your child to leave school during school hours unless you come to collect him/her.
 There is a signing out procedure at the school office for any pupil leaving school during the school day.